David Beckham tells fans he's 'very interested' in Miami team

 MLS has confirmed it is in discussions with Beckham but is awaiting a formal bid, including details of the ownership group, and a stadium plan, along with a south Florida market survey.

-“David has certainly been analysing the South Florida market.
+“David has certainly been analyzing the South Florida market.
 At some point we look forward to David becoming an owner of an MLS expansion team,” said MLS spokesman Dan Courtemanche.

 MLS is hoping to expand by 2020 - adding 4 teams to the current 19, and has reached agreement to launch a team in New York City in 2015.
 Groups in Orlando and Atlanta are also lining up bids.